Zondereinde mine is located on the northern end of the western limb of the South African Bushveld Complex.

 Supporting stopes and development

 Temporary support (Camlok jacks with headboards) is installed at a maximum distance of 1.5m from the face on strike and 1.5m on dip.
 Pre-stressed elongates are installed at a maximum of 3.0m from the face after blasting, and 1.5m on dip.
-Amongst South African platinum mines these are the most stringent support densities applied.

 In off-reef development 1.8m long full column grouted end anchors (tendons) on a 2m diamond pattern are used, and 3.0m long tendons in breakaway areas.
 Over the past two years, 1.8m long full column grouted end anchors on a 1m diamond pattern have also been introduced in all on-reef development.
 This latter development has resulted in considerably improved conditions particularly in raise lines, minimising raise collapses.

-Secondary development support in the form of arched sets with void fill, 4.0m long x 25 ton long anchors, polyfibre reinforced wetcrete, tunnel guard, and RSJ clamp sets are being used successfully in problem areas.
+Secondary development support in the form of arched sets with void fill, 4.0m long x 25 tonne long anchors, polyfibre reinforced wetcrete, tunnel guard, and RSJ clamp sets are being used successfully in problem areas.
 Specialised contractors are employed for these installations.